geikha/hydra-docs-v2/content/docs/learning/guides/how-to/use-hydra-without-showing-code.md

 ---
-title: Use hydra without showing the code
+title: Use Hydra without showing the code
 ---

 # How can I livecode Hydra without showing the code over the visuals?

-You can either:
+---
+by Flor de Fuego, Geikha

 ## Use Flok: